RommelTJ/ml_learning/deep_learning_for_coders/lesson3/01_Lesson3.md

 Things are deployed using a CPU, not a GPU.
 This is fine since you're not processing many images.
 CPU is cheaper.

 ## Deploying to a mobile phone

+Deploy to a server, then have the mobile app communicate to the server.
+Trying to run PyTorch on the phone is difficult.

 ## How to avoid disaster
 ## Unforeseen consequences and feedback loops
 ## End of Chapter 2 Recap + Blogging